-As of now, it is currently unknown what involvement Sony has with this project now but it is likely that we will discover in the coming months whether Sony has officially backed out of the project entirely or if they are still involved in some capacity.
+As of now, it is currently unknown what involvement Sony has with this project now but it is likely that we will discover in the coming months what involvement Sony have in the project (as they still remained involved in some capacity).

 Mattel Films will be working alongside David Goyer’s Phantom Four Films as two of the production companies behind the film.
 Phantom Four Films is still an up-and-coming production company that has recently produced Syfy’s ‘Krypton’, ‘The Night House’ as well as Chris McKay’s upcoming sci-fi war epic ‘The Tomorrow War’.
 Goyer, who owns the production company, has been involved in the film for a long while.
 He wrote the first draft of the screenplay for ‘Masters of the Universe’ for Sony and was in talks to direct the film, however, he soon dropped out of the film and became an executive producer on the project, he has retained that title through many rewrites.